Cumbria-Schools-Eco-Awards/cumbria-schools-eco-awards.github.io/tiles/forum.md

 ---
 layout: landing
 title: The Cumbria Eco Forum
-description: Recourses and events to share
+description: Resources and events to share
 subtitle: Our Forum
 order: 1
 nav-menu: true